openstack-archive/fuel-library/docs/pages/0040-reference-architecture.rst

 Overview
 --------

 OpenStack services are interconnected by RESTful HTTP-based APIs and AMQP-based RPC messages.
 So, redundancy for stateless OpenStack API services is implemented through the combination of VIP management (keepalived) and load balancing (HAProxy).
-Stateful OpenStack components, such as state database and messaging server, rely on their respective active-active modes for high availability -- RabbitMQ uses built-in clustering capabilities, while the database uses MySQL/Galera replication.
+Stateful OpenStack components, such as state database and messaging server, rely on their respective active/active modes for high availability -- RabbitMQ uses built-in clustering capabilities, while the database uses MySQL/Galera replication.

 .. image:: https://docs.google.com/drawings/pub?id=1PzRBUaZEPMG25488mlb42fRdlFS3BygPwbAGBHudnTM&w=750&h=491